tonethar/IGME-430-Spring-2021/hw-notes/HW-random-jokes-plus.md

 </jokes>
 ```

 - **You won't be able to test the XML capablity endpoints from a web browser's location bar (i.e. simply typing th URL in), because the web browser can't send a  `text/xml` `accept` header from there.
-The solution is either to use some JavaScript like `XMLHttpRequest`, or to ise the [Postman](https://www.postman.com/downloads/) App (which you should already have installed)**
+The solution is either to use some JavaScript like `XMLHttpRequest`, or to utilize the [Postman](https://www.postman.com/downloads/) App (which you should already have installed)**
 - **When you test the app endpoints in Postman, and send `text/xml` for an `accept` header, you will see the following:**

 <hr>